-A new module was introduced to measure informal work.
-This module has been included on an annual basis in the Q4 survey in recent years.
-The module introduced in Q4 2021 will be included in each on a Quarterly survey moving forward.
+In recent years, a new set of questions was introduced to measure informal work.
+This module has been included on an annual basis in the Q4 survey.
+Work has been done on the module to ensure that the questions comply with international standards then the set of questions were reintroduced in Q4 2021 and in all future quarterly surveys. .